 He kept his money.
 He desired comfort and familiarity over Jesus.
 And he lost his soul.

-When we find ourselves in the middle of a painful situation, we can pursue comfort, or we can pursue Jesus.
+When we find ourselves in the middle of a painful situation, we can pursue worldly comfort in objects or people, or we can pursue Jesus.